ant-wireless/ANT_in_Android/README.md

 This is the Android 4.2 release for ANT support.

-Chips using Vendor Specific Bluetooth HCI messaging for ANT packets (wl12xx and bcm433x) are not currently supported.
+As of the 4.2 build, chips using Vendor Specific Bluetooth HCI messaging for ANT packets (wl12xx and bcm433x) are not currently supported by this release.
+However, chip vendors may provide build support for their own products if you inquire with them.
 Implementations using the BTIPS stack or external ANT devices will require a different package.

 #2.
 CHIP DETAILS